abadid/cmsc424-spring2018/project5/README.md

 Both queries update the id value of every single tuple in the table by concatening the year of birth with the old idea.
 Don't worry about all of the type casting in the query --- you can trust that it works correctly.
 The main thing to note is that every single id value changes.

-Why does Q8.2 runs slower than Q8.1?
+Why does Q8.2 run slower than Q8.1?
 - [ ] Q8.2 runs after Q8.1 and the CPU on my computer slows down over time.
 - [ ] q8_users1 is smaller than q8_users2 since it doesn't have an index.
 Therefore q8_users1 blocks are more likely to be in cache or memory than q8_users2 blocks (which are more likey to be on disk).
 - [ ] Because we didn't create an index on q8_users1, it automatically created an index on its primary key.
 This index helps to accelerate the update statements.